hyperzy/3D-Reconstruction/README.md

 # 3D-Reconstruction
-This project used motivational method to reconstruct surface.
-In short, first construct some energy function and then try to minimize it.
+This project used variational method to reconstruct surfaces.
+In short, an energy function is first constructed and then minimized.